ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 is defined to have result type `OptionalNodesType` or one of its subtypes, or to have result type `OptionalBooleanType` or one of its subtypes.
-* If it occurs as a `comparable` in a comparison, the function is defined to have result type `OptionalNodeTypeOrValueType` or one of its subtypes.
+* If it occurs as a `comparable` in a comparison, the function is defined to have result type `OptionalNodeOrValueType` or one of its subtypes.
 * For it and any function expression it contains, each argument of the function matches the defined type of the argument according to one of the following rules: